freenode/web-7.0/content/news/2017-02-17-django-ama.md

 Sart thinking of tricky questions!
-Once again [the freenode community team](http://freenode.net/news/community) is pleased to announce another AMA, Ask Me Anything.
+Once again [the freenode community team](http://freenode.net/news/community) is pleased to announce another Ask Me Anything (AMA).
 This time [Django](https://www.djangoproject.com) will be our guest.
 Read more about them in the
 [blog post](http://freenode.net/news/django-and-freenode) published last week.